 However, when you move the last square all the way to the bottom, it is the same as the 3rd net by rotating it 180 degrees.

-The same principal applies for the 1-3-2 net by moving the first square downwards.
+The same principle applies to the 1-3-2 net by moving the first square downwards.

 For the 3-3 and 2-2 net. there is only 1 net for each group as you cannot adjust them.

-Other than nets of cube, your child also need to know nets of other solids.
+Other than nets of a cube, your child also needs to know nets of other solids.